tyler-romero/outbrain-comp/README.md

 The reports folder contains our Small Data report.

-the plots folder contains visualizations of our data and models.
+The plots folder contains visualizations of our data and models.